Our Story

 Why Nexion

-Through Nexion Travel Group, we have access to 111 preferred suppliers — every major cruise line, tour operator, hotel brand, and ground operator worth knowing.
-That's the buying power that gets you upgrades, perks, and pricing that doesn't exist on any booking site.
+Nexion Travel Group is a top-tier travel consortium — the network behind every major cruise line, tour operator, hotel brand, and ground operator in the business.
+Being a Nexion advisor gives us the buying power that translates into upgrades, perks, and pricing that doesn't exist on any booking site — plus a real human handling your booking instead of an algorithm.

 111